Tiruvannamalai: Outside the Ashram

 Mid afternoon and this Athena Hotel is doing my head in!
 Room cleaned after being out for the morning?
 No chance, still not done at the third time of asking, meaning service here is the pits!
 Things like this can be a hack off when forkin’ out the bread I’m forkin’ just to fuckin’ stay here.
 I will just have to see how things are when I get back after another excursion, in the meantime here is the order of my day so far whilst I take a pit stop in this pit of a room and write these words.

-After visiting Ramanasramam first thing and wandering around the temples awhile, I had found Athithi Ashram by 9.15 and was sitting with Swami Hamsananda, in other words I was there for his morning satsang in the ashram meditation hall, all thanks to Anita who had pointed the way to him for me when she had got back to Bylakuppe a few weeks ago.
-Sat with Swami Hamsananda listening to him and meditating with him from 9.30 until just gone 12.
-Enjoyed his talk, it helped to clear lingering questions I had, questions related to doubt and confusion as to the path.
-Good to be able to sit there and listen to a man who had complete guru devotion when it came to Bhagavan Sri Ramana Maharshi.
-It began to make sense to me, the extent of the guru’s presence through space and time and how it can be just as real now as when he was alive.
-For what seemed like the first time I was able to relate to the presence of the guru beyond such limitations as the physical body.
-Maybe it is the place I’m in, simply being in Tiruvannamalai, right in the heart of it, at the foot of the holy hill Arunachala, where devotion is a question of faith and surrender.
-This time it was explained to me in a way which made perfect sense and I was so glad to get that from a living person in the form of Swami Hamsananda, not just from books, as it felt like the human connection had been a long time coming.
-When the talking stopped it was time for meditation, when I sunk into a state which I had been waiting for but until that point without exactly knowing why.
+It began to make sense to me, the extent of the guru’s presence through space and time, how it can be just as real now as when he was alive so that I was able to relate to the presence of the guru beyond such limitations as the physical body.
+Maybe it’s the place I’m in, simply being in Tiruvannamalai and right in the heart of it, at the foot of the holy hill Arunachala where devotion is just a question of faith and surrender.
+It was explained to me in a way which made perfect sense and I was so glad to get it from a living person in the form of Swami Hamsananda, not just from books, because it felt like the human connection had been a long time in coming.
+When the talking stopped it was time for meditation, where I sunk into a state which I had been waiting for, but up until that point without exactly knowing why.

-Ate lunch at the Athithi Ashram after falling into conversation with one of the people who were there to listen to Swami Hamsananda and it was after lunch that I headed back to the Athena Hotel where I succumbed to those feelings of anger and irritation by way of not having my room cleaned.
+Ate lunch at the Athithi Ashram after falling into conversation with one of the devotees who were there with me listening to Swami Hamsananda, and it was after lunch when I headed back to the Athena Hotel, where I succumbed to those feelings of anger and irritation expressed above by way of not having my room cleaned.
 But really, was it too much to ask considering the amount of money I was paying, which was close to 4000 rupees a night?
 Sometimes the reality of the situation just stinks!
-Before that a good thing happened by way of me going into a shop next to the Ramana Maharshi Supermarket from where I picked up a copy of a book called Living By the Words of Bhagavan written by David Godman, a book which once I got back to my unclean room in the Athena I immediately began to read.
-Up until that point my only reading material on this particular trip has been an Osho book I picked up the other day from Sapna Book House in Mysore thinking it might be a bit of fun.
-Well, I have been slowing down on that one as over 400 pages from the man once known as Bhagwan Shree Rajneesh might well in fact have turned out to have been more than what I had bargained for, way, way more.
-After an afternoon reading Living By the Words of Bhagavan in my room I walked down to Ramanasramam in order for me to sit in the main temple on a window ledge where I did a 162 meditation with a break in the middle to take a breather, so to speak, before ploughin’ on.
+Before that however, a good thing happened by way of me going into a shop next to the Ramana Maharshi Supermarket from where I picked up a copy of Living By the Words of Bhagavan which was written by David Godman.
+It was a book which once I got back to my still not cleaned room in the Athena Hotel, I immediately began to read.

 20/2

-I was supposed to be staying at the Athena Hotel until 22/2 but checked out 19/2 with three days to spare because I just couldn’t handle it.
-Something about it was getting on my nerves, guess I had never really recovered from the distance description lie of theirs on Booking.com which had got things off to a bad start.
-Only 1 km outside of town?
-Come on, you’ve gotta be having a laugh!
-Only it wasn’t that funny.
-But it wasn’t only the distance which had got me down, there was the general ineptitude of the people who worked in the Athena which at times I found to be borderline staggering.
-The worst aspect being that they didn’t even bother to clean the room after I’d left in the mornings to go down to Athithi Ashram, something which I think I might have mentioned once or twice before!
-Best thing about staying there had been sitting on the couch in my room reading Living by the Words of Bhagavan which was turning out to be a very good book, all about the life of one of Sri Ramana Maharshi’s disciple followers by the name of Anamalai Swami who was living and working at the ashram whilst Bhagavan was alive, being in charge of the construction of many of the ashram buildings.
-Still, I have to say the Athena people were pretty decent about me leaving early, which was a bit of a relief, otherwise I would have been looking at a bill of 23,000 rupees if they had wanted to be difficult.
-Maybe they were just sick of the sight of me and happy to let me go!
-Turned out I just had to stump up 9800 rupees for the 2 nights I had stayed there, along with the 2 breakfasts I had eaten in its rather dull dining room, half full of other guests who were all on the tourist trail and just passing through.
+Best thing about staying there had been sitting on the couch in my room reading Living by the Words of Bhagavan which was turning out to be a really good book, all about the life of one of Sri Ramana Maharshi’s devotees by the name of Anamalai Swami who was living and working at the ashram whilst Bhagavan was alive, being in charge of many of the ashram construction projects.
+Still, I have to say the Athena people were pretty decent about me leaving early which was a bit of a relief, otherwise I would have been looking at a bill of 23,000 rupees if they had wanted to be difficult.
+Maybe they were just sick of the sight of me and listening to my complaints, happy to let me go.
+Oh yeah, might well have been that!
+Turned out I just had to stump up 9800 rupees for the 2 nights I had stayed there, along with the 2 breakfasts I had eaten in a rather dull dining room with all the other guests, who were mainly on the tourist trail and just passing through.

-Getting on the path to take me out of the Athena saw me proceed in the following manner.
-Initially after going to the Athithi Ashram to sit with Swami Hamsananda yesterday morning for a satsang comprising of Swami talking followed by meditation, I’d tried calling in at a guest house located in an area called Ramana Nagar.
-No one seemed to be available for me to speak to, so after hanging around a forecourt with no bell to ring, I left, even though I could hear voices from somewhere inside I just couldn’t get their attention, so it obviously wasn’t meant to be.
-Then I came across a place called the Aishwarya Residency where after a conversation with the guys on reception I was led to believe they had rooms available.
-So, rather rashly, I decided on the spot, but without exactly telling them, that I would go back to the Athena Hotel in order to check out before swinging back down again to come to stay there.
-To that end I hired an auto rickshaw for the 200 rupee round trip and after jumping in the back of it I was soon on my way.
-Once my checking out of the Athena Hotel was completed I was soon back, where at this point it seemed like there had been some kind of fundamental misunderstanding over what had previously been spoken, as I now discovered they had no spare rooms after all.
-This new situation which I found myself in somewhat disconcerted me as I had all my luggage with me but no rickshaw on hand to take me some place else.
-By this point I had dismissed my driver after paying the fare and even giving him a little tip on top of it, which was completely unnecessary but there you go, these things happen.
-The Aishwarya told me a room would be available the next day and they proceeded to show it to me, which was probably just as well because my gut feeling when I saw it was that it was more than a little depressing, a real stinker.
-I decided to take a pass on it, despite their protestations and assurances they could find me another place for that night before checking me in there the next day.
+Once my checking out of the Athena Hotel was completed I was soon back at the Aishwarya Residency, where at this point it seemed like there had been some kind of fundamental misunderstanding over what had previously been spoken, because I now discovered they had no spare rooms after all.
+This new situation which I found myself in somewhat disconcerted me because I had all my luggage but no rickshaw on hand to take to me some place else.
+By this point I had dismissed my driver after paying the fare, even giving him a little tip on top of it, which was completely unnecessary but there you go, these things happen.
+The Aishwarya guys told me a room would be available the next day and they proceeded to show it to me, which was probably just as well because my gut feeling when I saw it was that it was more than a little depressing, a real stinker.
+I decided to take a pass on it, despite their protestations and assurances they could find me another place for the night before checking me in there the next day.
 Some other place, only to then shift into that?
-No, no way, better take my chances somewhere else, which meant I walked out of the Aishwarya and into the bright light of the afternoon sun whilst pulling my case behind me.
+No, no way, better take my chances somewhere else, which meant I walked out of the Aishwarya and into the bright light of the afternoon sun pulling my case behind me.